Free Shipping

 Importance

-Imparts an unpleasant band aid-like character to cider, described by some as ‘barny’ or ‘horsey’.
+4-Ethyl phenol imparts an unpleasant band aid-like character to cider, described by some as ‘barny’ or ‘horsey’.
 At low levels the odour resembles that of leather.
 In traditional ciders, growth of Brettanomyces can add complexity to the product, helping to differentiate it from other ciders.

 CAS registry number